bxparks/AUnit/tools/README.md

 3) Testing multiple [AUnit](https://github.com/bxparks/AUnit) unit tests
 across multiple boards.
 4) Monitoring the serial monitor after uploading the sketch to a board.
+5) List the tty ports and the associated Arduino board (if available).

 ## Features